pingej77/wttr/README.md

 # wttr
-Front end tool for command line weather app wttr.in
+Front end tool for text weather app wttr.in for the Linux command line

 https://wttr.in is a text-based weather website that can be fetched with curl.
 This script calls wttr.in and also allows you to set a default locale, pass options using a more traditional syntax, and makes it a little bit quicker to type.
 Otherwise, it has most of the same functionality as wttr.in.